Sourabhjoshi1/Sourabhjoshi1/README.md

 # Sourabh K. Joshi

 ###  About Me
-I am an Electrical Engineer specializing in **Power Electronics and Data-Driven Control Systems**, with a strong interest in **AI applications for energy systems and computational biology**.
+I am an Electrical Engineer specializing in **Power Electronics and Data-Driven Control Systems**, with a strong interest in **AI applications for energy systems*.

 I focus on:
 - **High-Efficiency DC–DC Converters & Inverters**
 - **AI-Based Battery Management (SOC & SOH Estimation)**
 - **Simulation & Optimization** (MATLAB, PSIM, LTSpice, PLECS)
-- **Bio-Inspired Algorithms & Protein Folding**

 My goal is to **bridge engineering with data science** to create sustainable, intelligent, and future-ready technologies.